JerryXRQ/CS337_Project1/README.md

 For nltk, we need to add the names files with the command python -m nltk.downloader names and the vader tools with command python -m nltk.downloader vader_lexicon.
 For textblob, we need to download necessary data by running python -m textblob.download_corpora.

 To run the autograder, simply use the command python autograder.py (+year).
+To get the json output, please use the command python gg_api.py (+year).
+If a year is not provided to gg_api, the code will run 2013 by default.
+The reuslt will be stored in the same directory as the code.

 To make the runtime more manageable, we enabled multiprocessing in our code.
 The multithreading is performed in gg_api.py on tasks nominee, winner, and presenter.
 In case multiprocessing cause problems when running our code, we included the single-threaded version of gg_api.py.
 By replacing everything in gg_api.py with the content of gg_api_single_thread.py, the code will run in single-threaded mode.